rust-lang/rust/text/0000-external-doc-attribute.md

 ## Missing Files or Incorrect Paths
-If a file given to `include` is missing then this should trigger a compilation as the given file was supposed to put into the code but for some reason or other it is not there.
+If a file given to `include` is missing then this should trigger a compilation error as the given file was supposed to be put into the code but for some reason or other it is not there.

 ## Line Numbers When Errors Occur
 As with all macros being expanded this brings up the question of line numbers